Join the lab#

 add new features to support libraries to make other research easier

 Build skills in software engineering, project management, and working with other developers.
+A great opportunity to learn ML from a software perspective

 Prereq: